triorph/AOC/rust/day18/README.md

 Part a: Sum all snailnumbers in the input, and return the magnitude of the final result Part b: For any 2 snailnumbers (and in either order), find the sum() whose magnitude is the largest

+### Notes:
+Have had a lot of trouble with this one; specifically on making the explosion work.
+I found Rust's mutability rules to be burdensome here, although perhaps I just don't understand them well.
+I couldn't find a way to replace the contents of the Box inside the Enum with a new value; but that's what
+I want to explore next.
+For now, I'm generating a new copy of the SnailNumber on the fly as we explode, either cloning what we already have if no explosion is necessary, or replacing with the new values from the explosion.
+I have an ExplosionState variable that helps us keep track of what things we need to be doing as we copy/explore the snail-number tree.

+I'm going to commit what i have, then go back to trying to make this work as a mutable SnailNumber object.